jmetteUni/aurora-0-he/README.md

     ./build_roms.sh

+Optionally you can speed up the build using

+    ./build_roms.sh -j N

+where `N` is the number of processes.

 If the build was succesfull you will find a ROMS executable in the application directory.
 In this case it will be named _romsG_ but for example if you are building withouth MPI (or for other cases) it can be named slightly different.
 Then you can run the model with

     mpirun -np N romsG aurora-1.in

-using MPI, where `N`is the number of MPI processes, `romsG` the executable and `aurora-0.in` the input file.
+using MPI, where `N`is again the number of MPI processes, `romsG` the executable and `aurora-0.in` the input file.
 The header file `aurora-0.h` is not called directly but was already used in the build process.

 ## Output

 The model produces several output files.
 The most relevant one is the `roms_avg.nc` which holds averaged values of all relevant physical quantities.
 For an inspection if it contains the espected data I would recommend to have ncview installed on the computing host, so you can check quickly if everything worked.
 For more detailed diagnostics the `roms_dia.nc` file contains more data and more model parameters.
 The `roms_rst.nc` file contains a full state of the model, and can be used to restart a model run from this point.

 While running the model prints a lot of useful information to the console (see [wiki](https://www.myroms.org/wiki/Standard_Output)), especially for debugging, if a run does not work as espected.
-It can be useful to save this output to a text file or something siminlar.
+It can be useful to save this output to a text file or something similar.
+It is also helpful to run the model with something like the terminal manager [screen](https://www.gnu.org/software/screen/manual/screen.html), to not accidently stopping your model run.

+# References

+[^Xu and German, 2023]: Xu G and German CR (2023) Dispersion of deep-sea hydrothermal plumes at the Endeavour Segment of the Juan de Fuca Ridge: a multiscale numerical study.
+Front.
+Mar.
+Sci.
+10:1213470. doi: 10.3389/fmars.2023.1213470
+[^Plume Dispersal in the Arctic Ocean]: Mette, Jonathan.
+“Plume Dispersal in the Arctic Ocean - the Aurora Site at Gakkel Ridge,” May 16, 2025. https://media.suub.uni-bremen.de/handle/elib/22668.